mojivalipour/mojivalipour.github.io/_news/2022-EXXACT.md

 related_posts: false
 ---

-Our paper SymbolicGPT featured in <a href="https://www.exxactcorp.com/blog/Deep-Learning/neural-symbolic-regression-distilling-science-from-data">EXXACT Corp Blog</a>
+Our paper SymbolicGPT has been featured in <a href="https://www.exxactcorp.com/blog/Deep-Learning/neural-symbolic-regression-distilling-science-from-data">EXXACT Corp Blog</a>